Meet the Coaches

 Head Coach | Noah Hargrove

-Noah is a rising junior at Kenyon College, double majoring in math and economics, with a concentration in computer science.
+Noah is a rising senior at Kenyon College, double majoring in math and economics, with a concentration in computer science.
 Noah is a part of the Kenyon swim team, where you will find him training hard to swim the 200 fly and 200 & 400 IM.
 Noah has lived in Charlottesville almost his entire life, going to Murray Elementary School, Henley Middle School, and Western Albemarle High School.
 He swam for Boar’s Head for 13 years, as well as CYAC and CAV Aquatics.
 At Western, Noah swam under Coach Dan for all 4 years.
 He was part of the 3 time state championship team, and won 4 individual state championships in the 200 IM, 500 free, and 100 fly.
 He was also a team captain during his senior year with Coach Sydney.
 When Noah isn’t at the pool, which is rare, he likes to eat, hang out with his dogs and friends, and sleep.

 Head Assistant Coach | Nina Perrone

 Nina is a rising junior at Virginia Tech, majoring in Human Development and is on the path to become a reading specialist.
 While at Virginia Tech, Nina also is a mentor for College Mentors for Kids.
 Nina began swimming in New Jersey until 2013 when she moved to Charlottesville and switched to the Crozet Gators.
 Nina attended Western Albemarle High School where she swam under Coach Dan for all four years.
 She was part of the two time state championship team with Coach Sydney and Coach Annabeth, primarily swimming freestyle and breaststroke.
 In her free time, Coach Nina likes to hang out with friends by the water and spend time with family.